 - Applicants interested in the Advanced Standing program are required to provide an additional academic writing sample and a BSW field evaluation

 - Official transcripts from every college or university you attended.
 NOTE: All official transcripts can be sent electronically to AGE-Admissions@roberts.edu OR via mail to Roberts Wesleyan University "ATTN: AGE Admissions Office" 2301 Westside Drive Rochester, NY 14624

-The Roberts Wesleyan College Master of Social Work Program has a “Rolling Admissions” process.
-This allows our Admissions Committee to review applications as they are completed and provides the opportunities to respond to prospective students in a timely manner.
-Typically, the review process takes approximately 2 to 3 weeks before a decision is made.
-Although, there is no actual deadline for your application to be submitted prospective students are encouraged to submit their applications at least 2 months prior to your start date.
+The Roberts Wesleyan University Master of Social Work program has a “rolling admissions” process.
+This allows our Admissions Committee to review applications as they are completed and provides the opportunity to respond to prospective students in a timely manner.
+While we will continue accepting applications up until two weeks prior to the start of the program, prospective students are encouraged to submit their applications at least two months prior to their start date.

 Students who meet Advance Standing criteria may have the foundation year courses waived if the following criteria are met (in addition to the general admissions criteria):

 - Demonstrate that the foundation knowledge, values, skills, and cognitive and affective functioning taught at the BSW level have been sufficiently mastered.

 - Successful completion* of three Advanced Standing Courses (offered in the summer prior to beginning the concentration year).

 - SWK557 Advanced Standing Seminar II

 * Students must average at least a B across these three courses (with only one B- allowed) in order to begin MSW concentration year course work